Runtime configuration¶

 Runtime execution identity¶

-context.run_id # trace root -- stable across nested scopes
+execution_ref.run_id # trace root -- stable across nested scopes

-context.scope_id # current scope -- changes with each nh.scope()
+execution_ref.scope_id # current scope -- changes with each nh.scope()

 Use run_id to correlate distributed agent processes in logs and traces.
 Use scope_id to identify the current logical execution context.
 See Specification Section 10 for the full specification and Verification: observability for tracing integration.